Notes about the IBM course “Machine Learning with Python”

 Relative Absolute Error (RAE)

-Also known as residual sum of square.
-ERRATUM HERE. where \(\bar{y}\) is a mean value of \(y\), takes the total absolute error and normalizes it, by dividing by the total absolute error of the sample predictor.
+Where \(\bar{y}\) is a mean value of \(y\), takes the total absolute error and normalizes it, by dividing by the total absolute error of the sample predictor.
+It compares the error of the prediction against the error of the mean of all targets.

 RAE = \(\cfrac{\sum_{j=1}^n|y_j - \hat{y}_j|}{\sum_{j=1}^n|y_j - \bar{y}|}\)